Turekkerem/WannaKerem/README.md

 Funny enough, my own personal machine got hit by WannaCry back then.
 Luckily, an active AV caught it just in time before it could do serious harm – but that creepy skull dialog and the ticking ransom timer stuck with me.
 So, I decided to build my own take on it: **Wannakerem**.

-It's a purely academic, de-weaponized PoC that mimics the visual flair and cryptographic backbone of WannaCry, without any of the worm-like propagation or real-world malicious intent.
+It's a purely academic (but still weaponized) PoC that mimics the visual flair and cryptographic backbone of WannaCry, without any of the worm-like propagation or real-world malicious intent.
 Think of it as a respectful (and slightly nostalgic) reverse-engineering deep-dive.

 ---